antonielgomes/dpMDNM/PDIM/README.md

 ### Tips
 - Performance is highly affected as higher dimensions are considered.
 Consider using the `mirrored` algorithm.
 In this case, an `even number` of vectors is mandatory.
-- Sometimes convergence is achieved with a smooth minimization progress.
+- Sometimes convergence is achieved with smooth minimization progress.
 In such cases, consider using the `-s sum` flag with a higher number of cycles (-c).
-- Although a rigorous convergence tolerance (-t) slows down the minimization progress, it is likely to obtain a better final set of points.
+- Although a rigorous convergence tolerance (-t) slows the minimization progress, it is likely to result in a better final set of points.
 Consider using `lower values`, such as 0.00001.
-- The initial set of points is completely random, thus distinct final set of points is expected.
-It is reasonable to consider performing several runs and select the one with `higher` Mdist or Mangle.
+- The initial set of points is completely random, so a distinct final set of points is expected.
+It is reasonable to consider performing several runs and selecting the one with `higher` Mdist or Mangle.
 - Higher `s` means a higher energy.
 This explains why E is higher in a new cycle.
 Compare energy values only `within a cycle`.
 - If you want to obtain the set of points of every step, use `-o y`.
 It will generate files called step_**$(step number)**.txt.